tjme/opinionate/README.md

 This version of Opinionate includes a built-in template that automatically generates an [Angular](https://angular.io) front-end, using [Angular Material](https://material.angular.io) and [Apollo Client](https://www.apollographql.com/docs/angular).
 The generated code is [TypeScript](https://www.typescriptlang.org) (and HTML templates) and is fully human-readable, enabling ongoing development and hand crafting.
 Alternatively, you can use your own (see below).

+Note that it should also be possible to use Opinionate with other GraphQL server-side technologies, to generate a front-end/client.

 ## Motivation

 Though modern frameworks like Angular and technologies like GraphQL offer a lot of power and flexibility, and the Angular CLI provides some shortcuts, a lot of boilerplate code is still required to build a full stack application.
 By making some assumptions (which are arguably opinionated), a lot of boilerplate code can be generated automatically.
 Even if some of the code is not quite appropriate or requires further development, it might still save a lot of time.
 Hopefully also, it might often be more efficient to refine the code generation/tool, rather than hand work the code afterwards.